waltonjones/calmodulin-paper/03_background.md

 We, therefore, decided to both alter CaM expression at various times during OSN development and generate mutant versions of Orco incapable of binding CaM.
 We then measured odor-evoked responses with _in vivo_ extracellular recordings and performed experiments to visualize OSN morphology and OR localization.
 In doing so, we have demonstrated a clear role for CaM in the _Drosophila_ olfactory system as a modulator of Orco-mediated OR trafficking to OSN dendrites and, therefore, of olfactory sensitivity.
-We further found CaM's modulation of OR trafficking is OSN activity-dependent, meaning OSNs strongly stimulated by environmental odors show larger defects upon CaM loss-of-function.
+We further found CaM's modulation of OR trafficking is OSN activity-dependent, meaning OSNs strongly stimulated by environmental odors show larger defects in olfactory sensitivity upon CaM loss-of-function.
-We, therefore, speculate CaM's sensitivity to intracellular Ca^2+ levels allows it to enhance Orco-mediated OR trafficking in times of need.
+We, therefore, speculate CaM's sensitivity to intracellular Ca<sup>2+</sup> levels allows it to enhance Orco-mediated OR trafficking in times of need.